 “I’ll never forget the care and access that I was afforded by faculty and administration at TU,” Haynes said.
 “TU does an excellent job of making sure that students are able to have personalized access to the people that will launch their growth and expand their horizons, and I’ve spent countless hours in professors’ offices, talking about everything from class material to current events and the state of the world.”

-After graduating with a triple major in computer simulation and gaming, graphic design, and applied mathematics, Courtney Spivey plans on studying for a master’s degree in game programming at the University of Abertay in Scotland.
+After graduating with a triple major in art (graphic design track), computer simulation and gaming and applied mathematics, Courtney Spivey plans on studying for a master’s degree in games development at the University of Abertay in Scotland.
 Then, after completing the prestigious one-year program, she hopes to find a job pursuing her passion.

 Spivey says she found her footing in the TU computer science and gaming simulation major, which helped put her on a path to where she is at today.
 In addition to her professors and advisers mentoring her along the way, she is thankful for the small size of the university, which provided a close-knit community of lasting friendships.